 Florida and the Gulf of Mexico

-Karenia brevis blooms (commonly called red tide) occur frequently in this region and can be long-lived.
+Karenia brevis blooms (commonly called red tide) occur frequently in this region and can be long lived.
 They can cause gastrointestinal distress, respiratory illness, and eye irritation in humans; disrupt tourism and valuable fisheries; kill marine life; and damage the ecosystem.
 Economic impacts of these blooms in Florida can rival hurricanes.
-New research will assess the socioeconomic impacts of the extensive 2017-2019 Florida red tide, and implement new field, laboratory, and modeling approaches to investigate what causes red tides to start and stop.
+New research will assess the socioeconomic impacts of the extensive 2017–2019 Florida red tide, and implement new field, laboratory, and modeling approaches to investigate what causes red tides to start and stop.
 Continuing projects evaluate environmental factors that drive red tide formation in Texas and a medical intervention for rehabilitating Florida manatees exposed to red tide toxins.
 Additional HAB species pose challenges in this region, some of which are investigated in a continuing project that seeks to determine the effects of hyper-toxic strains of ciguatera on coral reef food webs.

-The Great Lakes, and Western Lake Erie in particular, are subject to blooms of toxic cyanobacteria (CyanoHABs) that pose risks to drinking water, recreation, and wildlife.
+The Great Lakes, and western Lake Erie in particular, are subject to blooms of toxic cyanobacteria (CyanoHABs) that pose risks to drinking water, recreation, and wildlife.
 The new award will support new research to create portable cyanotoxin detection technology for use by beach managers, water utilities, and charter fishing boat captains.
 Continuing projects aim to develop a predictive understanding of CyanoHAB toxin production, enhance our ability to forecast toxicity, and aid NOAA and Lake Erie water utilities with toxin forecasting capabilities.

-New England coastal waters have long been impacted by Alexandrium, a species that produces neurotoxins which can accumulate in shellfish, causing paralytic shellfish poisoning.
+New England coastal waters have long been impacted by Alexandrium, a species that produces neurotoxins that can accumulate in shellfish, causing paralytic shellfish poisoning.
 Other species have recently emerged, including Pseudo-nitzschia (PN) and Dinophysis, capable of producing toxins that can cause amnesic shellfish poisoning and diarrhetic shellfish poisoning syndromes, respectively.
 Two of the new awards will support a new New England HAB monitoring network and development of a paralytic shellfish toxin forecast.
-Continued research aims to identify factors that controlling the growth and toxicity of Alexandrium algae.
+Continued research aims to identify factors that control the growth and toxicity of Alexandrium algae.